 The best supermarket CVs do what the end caps on grocery aisles do for sales items: They entice the customer (or hiring manager) to take notice.
 If you’re looking for the best way to highlight the skills and experience you have (or to get started in the job market), you’re in the right place.

-Resume.io provides powerful resources for job hunters, including CV guides and CV examples for dozens of professions.
+Resume.io provides powerful resources for job hunters, including writing guides and corresponding CV examples for dozens of professions.
 Once you’ve gathered all the information you need, you can take advantage of the easy-to-use CV builder to get your job search started.
 Let us help you show off your attributes and grow your supermarket career now.

 - What responsibilities does a supermarket employee have?